 If you’re stuck for revision tips here are some ideas that might help you, try a couple out or find your own.

 Depending on your school the specific curriculum at GCSE and A level you follow can vary, but the core topics remain much the same.

 Physics is, among many other topics, the study of energy, mechanics, atoms, space and of the physical environment.

 At GCSE you will learn more about atoms, their structures and radiation.
 You’ll get to grips with gravity, elasticity and motion.
 This is where you’ll discover the famous Newton’s law of forces and acceleration.
 At A level you’ll go deeper into the forces of the universe, like velocity, acceleration, mass and energy.
-You’ll learn how these forces can applied in different contexts like how they affect motion of everything from electrons to plants.
+You’ll learn how these forces can be applied in different contexts and how they affect the motion of everything from electrons to plants.

 Physics is all around us, and throughout your GCSE and A level studies you’ll find out the role it plays in how we move, see and feel in daily life.

 Study Tip: testing your physics knowledge by working past papers is an excellent way to find your study strengths!
 Source: Pixabay Credit: TJ Evans

 The first step in revision is to prepare for what’s ahead.
 You need to know what is going to be on the exam paper on the day.
 Before you can ask that question, however, you must first pose the most obvious one: which exam will you sit?